-In February 2017, Dame Shan Morgan was appointed Welsh Government Permanent Secretary, to lead the Welsh Government Civil Service in delivering the priorities of Ministers, accountable for a budget of £17 billion.
+Between 2017 and 2021, Shan worked as the Welsh Government Permanent Secretary leading the Welsh Government Civil Service in delivering the priorities of Ministers, accountable for a budget of £17 billion.

 Her career has spanned a wide range of roles in the Civil Service and Diplomatic Service.
 On graduation from Kent University, she joined the Employment Department, working in the Manpower Services Commission in a variety of employment and training policy roles.